codeship/screencast-storyboards/blogposts/node-github-modulus.md

 ![Install modulus CLI][screenshot-install-tool]

-I sign in with my GitHub account
+I sign in with my GitHub account.

 ![Sign in to modulus CLI][screenshot-sign-in-to-deployment]

-and now I can generate an API token. [run `modulus token create`]
+Now I can generate an API token [run `modulus token create`]

 ![Create modulus API token][screenshot-create-api-token]

+and insert it into my deployment configuration.

+![Insert modulus API token][screenshot-insert-api-token]

 We also need to create a Modulus project.
-Let's call it "codefish".
-[run `modulus project create`, enter "codefish" as name]u
+Let's call it "codefish" [run `modulus project create`, enter "codefish" as name]

 ![Create modulus project][screenshot-create-deployment-project]

+and insert "codefish" as project name into my deployment configuration.